Investing in Eritrea

 MINERAL RESOURCES – Geological works and recent remote sensing investigations have proved that Eritrea possesses favorable geological settings.
 The Eritrean greenstone belt which hosts precious and base metal covers 70% of the Country.
 The major mineral resources include Metallic-gold, silver, copper, zinc, iron, nickel, and chromium.

 Industrial – potash, sulphur, gypsum, salt, silica, sand, feldspar, and kaolin

 Construction-marble, granite, chalk, and basalt also deposits of oil and natural gas are believed to be promising.

 TOURISM– This sector has huge potential based on the scenic and topographic diversity of the Country as well as its history.
-The coastal line of pristine sandy beaches, the many islands and the clear water with abundant marine life makes the development of recreational facilities, including hotels and restaurants a viable investment.
+The coastal line of pristine sandy beaches, the many islands and the clear water with abundant marine life make the development of recreational facilities, including hotels and restaurants a viable investment.
 There are also good investment opportunities aimed at developing the historical and cultural heritage of the Country.

-SERVICES – Given its strategic location Eritrea can offer competitive services in the region.
+SERVICES – Given its strategic location, Eritrea can offer competitive services in the region.
 As its infrastructure improves substantially the Country can be a successful exporter of financial transport and tourism services.
 Eritrea has good potential for offshore banking and other financial services.
-It can also take advantage of growing demand for outsourced services and products needed by large international companies.
+It can also take advantage of the growing demand for outsourced services and products needed by large international companies.

 PRIVATIZATION – Eritrea’s privatization programme of state-owned enterprises is progressing smoothly.
 There is no special restriction on domestic or foreign buyers.
 For the Government rehabilitation and development of the potential of the privatized enterprises is the main concern.
 The program provides attractive investment opportunities for investors.
 At present, many state-owned enterprises have been privatized and that are home ready for privatization.